-VPN technology has evolved over the years in response to user requirements and needs of the consumer base.
-Although the core concept of VPN has hardly changed over the years, providers have introduced useful innovations to add more value to their service.
+VPN technology has evolved drastically over the years.
+In response to consumer requirements, VPNs have become much more powerful.
+Although the core concept of VPN has hardly changed over the years, providers have introduced useful innovations to add more value to their service, like split-tunneling.

-In this article, I will explain the concept behind split-tunneling, its advantages, and disadvantages, and provide mini-review of best VPN 2019 providers that contain this feature in their client.
+In this article, I will explain the concept behind split tunneling, its advantages, disadvantages, and recommend you 5 best VPN for split tunneling.

-1. ExpressVPN – Best split-tunneling solution for Mac
+1. ExpressVPN – Best VPN for Split Tunneling

-ExpressVPN has a great split-tunneling feature with flexible configurability.
+ExpressVPN is the best VPN for split tunneling.
+This VPN also comes with a great split-tunneling feature with flexible configurations.
 These feature works are only, however, available on Windows and Mac apps of the VPN.

 There are three different split-tunneling settings that users can configure ExpressVPN to follow:

 - All apps use the VPN: This configuration is enabled by default and it basically treats all your traffic equally.
 Use this setting if you want all of your apps to use the VPN.

 - Do not allow selected apps to use the VPN: This setting allows you to choose apps that you DON’T want to be using the VPN.